 For tea or dessert tonight, The Feast Day Cookbook (by Katherine Burton and Helmut Ripperger) suggests a Fruit Cobbler in honor of the cobbler saints, with a recipe easy enough for cook's helpers to attempt.
 In the same vein, I propose:

 (Ahem!
 Thou shalt not groan in mental anguish, neither shalt thou roll thy eyes, lest The Widow box thy ears for thy effrontery!)

 Crispin Apples look like large Golden Delicious.
 Of course, any good cooking apple will do.

-Wash, dry, peel, core, and slice 4 Crispin Apples [or any cooking apple; I just used 5 small Macintosh Apples for an Apple Crisp].
+Wash, dry, peel, core, and slice 4 Crispin Apples [or any cooking apple; last year I used 5 small Macintosh Apples.
+This year I have an abundance of Granny Smiths].
 Arrange apple slices in the greased square pan,

 In a bowl, mix together 2/3 cup of packed brown sugar [3/4 cup if you are using very tart apples], 1/2 cup of flour, 1/2 cups of oats, and 3/4 teaspoon each of ground cinnamon and ground nutmeg.
 Stir in 1/3 cup of softened butter or margarine [or you can cut in the butter with a pastry cutter, if it is not softened enough to mix easily with the dry ingredients]; mix well together.

 Sprinkle topping evenly over apples.
 Bake for about 30 minutes or until topping is golden brown and apples are tender.
 Serve warm [ice cream goes really well with warm apple crisp, trust me].

 And for your drinking pleasure, perhaps Crispin the Saint ("Elevated Hard Apple Cider") from the Crispin Cider Company.